psrpinto/rev2-master-keyboard/README.md

 In practice, this means the `Split A|B` button on the device's panel continues to work as expected in what concerns the Synth's *layers*, but has no effect whatsoever on the keyboard.
 When the `Split A|B` button is lit, each layer continues to be addressable through `MIDI IN C`, on the channels you've previously [configured](setup.md#changing-the-rev2s-midi-channel).
 This is also the case when the `Stack A|B` button is lit.

-Instead, Zones are configured through the [Control Plane](#control-plane).
+You can configure Zones through the [Control Plane](#control-plane).

-On an initialized patch, only Zone A is enabled and it occupies the totality of the keyboard.
-Once Zone B is [enabled](#zone-b-enabledisable-cc6), it occupies the right side of keyboard, starting at the 3rd C note.
+On an initialized patch, only zone A is enabled, and it occupies the totality of the keyboard.
+Once zone B is [enabled](#zone-b-enabledisable-cc6), it occupies the right side of the keyboard, starting at the 3rd C note.
 Zone B's Start Key (i.e. the split point), can also be configured through the Control Plane.

 # Caveats
 ## Multimode
 When working with Rev2 patches which use both layers, `Multimode` must be enabled.
 Multimode splits voices between layers even when only layer A is active.
 Is this true?

 ## NRPN
 The Rev2 must be set to send and receive NRPN instead of CC, i.e. both the `MIDI Param Send` and `MIDI Param Rcv` settings must be set to NRPN.
-See [here](#lfo-and-other-parameters-not-sent-in-cc-mode) for why this is the case.
+See [here](rev2-limitations.md#lfo-and-other-parameters-not-sent-in-cc-mode) for why this is the case.

 This means, the Synth (`OUT C`) will output NRPN, and will only accept NRPN as input (`MIDI IN C`).
 This can be limiting when using the Rev2 with other gear, since most do not support NRPN.
 For example, you won't be able to automate the filter cutoff frequency with an external sequencer that does not support NRPN, which is the case with many sequencers.